 Downsides: Besides the fact that SSRIs don’t completely ensure lower sex drives (they work differently on everyone), these drugs also tend to have nasty side effects, one of which is an inability to climax.
 This means some users end up keeping their sex drives, but losing their ability to do anything about it.

 Soy protein is full of compounds known as isoflavones, which some studies suggest have estrogen-like effects that kill sex drive.
 Soy could act as an anaphrodisiac, but it’s not that straightforward.

 Downsides: Eating more soy is a pretty backward way to lower sex drive.
-Being vegan is great for the planet, but a soy-heavy diet is not any healthier for your heart (as was once thought) — and eating enough soy to have an impact on the hormones that control libido is trying.
+Being vegan is great for the planet, but a soy-heavy diet is not any healthier for your heart (as was once thought) — and eating enough soy to have an impact on the hormones that control libido is a tall order.
 One oft-cited study showed that subjects who ate 71 grams of tofu every day for ten weeks had decreased testosterone levels.
-Worse yet, experts note that one reason the subjects might have ended up with lower testosterone was because of associated weight gain, not the soy itself.
-So any desired dampening of the sex drive will be offset by other negative effects.
+But before you add soy milk to the shopping cart, pause to consider that experts noted one reason subjects may have ended up with lower testosterone was because of associated weight gain, not the soy itself.
+So any desired softening of your erection may be accompanied by a softening of the midsection.

 The Monk’s Salad, a Recipe to Lower Sex Drive